Valcyclovir/publictestnet/README.md

 - sends notifications for the above to your TG bot

 ## Installation
-Insert the script into your node server /etc/cron.hourly directory
+Log in to your node and run the following
 ```
 wget -q -O /etc/cron.hourly/node-hourly-monitor.sh https://raw.githubusercontent.com/Valcyclovir/publictestnet/main/node-monitor-hourly.sh
 ```